Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: System Model

-Next, the whole channel response from BS to $U_k$ through RIS is denoted by ${\bm h}_k^{H}{\bm V}_o{\bm F}\in{\mathbb C}^{1\times M}$.
-Hence, the transmission quality of the intended incident-reflection signal can be enhanced by adaptively adjusting ${\bm V}_o$ at the RIS.
-However, the joint design of beamformer at the BS and reflection coefficient matrix ${\bm V}_o$ at the RIS for downlink data transmission requires the CSIs of ${\bm h}_k^{H}$ and $\bm F$, simultaneously.
-Moreover, RIS has a large number of reflective elements, which are passive devices without active transmitting/receiving and signal processing abilities.
-Hence, it is quite a challenging problem to achieve channel estimation in the studied system.
+Hence, the transmission quality of the intended incident-reflection signal can be enhanced by adaptively adjusting ${\mathbf V}_{d}$ at the RIS and beamformer ${\bm w}_k$ at the BS, which is called joint active and passive beamforming design.
+However, such joint design for downlink data transmission requires the CSI of ${\bm h}_{d,k}^{H}$, ${\bm h}_{r,k}^{H}$, and $\bm F$, simultaneously.
+Moreover, RIS has a large number of reflective elements, which are passive devices without active transmitting and receiving abilities.
+Hence, channel estimation in the studied system is quite a challenging problem.